 This is AFAF’s assessment of who we think are academic freedom’s ‘heroes’ and ‘zeros’ each month.

 Our half Hero of the month is Toby Young of the Free Speech Union who wrote to the Proctors of the University of Oxford to protest against the de-platforming of Amber Rudd.
 This was a welcome move but the Proctors then de-registered (no platformed) the UNWomen Oxford UK Society.
 Young was wrong to celebrate this.
-A lesson for all defenders of free speech is not to call for or welcome bans and proscriptions.
+A lesson for all defenders of free speech is not to call for, or condone, bans and proscriptions.

 Our Zero of the month is the University of Sheffield Students’ Union that is attempting to gag the newly-formed free speech society by demanding that it seeks prior approval for all its events.